 Science, Engineering & Technology are open doorways to the wonders of our world.
-The Choices Conference invites you to step through those doorways and experience this wonder first-hand.
+The CHOICES Conference invites you to step through those doorways and experience this first-hand.

 Teams of up to four girls from each school plus their teacher or principal spend the day at the University of Alberta.

-- Building a tower designed to withstand the elements.
+- Build a tower designed to withstand the elements.

-- Discovering how to make nylon fabric in a chemistry laboratory.
+- Discover how to make polymers in a chemistry laboratory.

 - To help young women see that science is something they can do and that it is fun!